Master-Code234/simple-weather-app/README.md

 12. in the services folder on line 9 put your api key here

 13. const url = `https://api.openweathermap.org/data/2.5/weather?q=${city}&units=imperial&appid=${YOUR API KEY HERE}`;

+Unsolved problems:

+ .
+The website crashes when unexpected input such as numbers are typed into the searchbar

+ .
+The website is not responsive to all screen sizes